 The module is for those nurses who have qualified as a nurse in the United Kingdom and to have previously registered with the NMC and have done less than 450 hours of practice in the last three years, and for those nurses from the European Union who have their qualification accepted by the NMC with a decision letter from the NMC with a requirement to do a Return to Practice module.

-All returnees will be subject to an interview, numeracy and literacy test, Criminal Record Bureau (CRB) and Occupational Health check and 2 satisfactory references.
+All returnees will be subject to an interview, numeracy and literacy test, Disclosure and Barring Scheme (DBS) and Occupational Health check and 2 satisfactory references.

 If the nurse has not studied within the last five years to the appropriate academic level, it is recommended they complete relevant study skills.

 The module will be assessed in both theory and practice; nurses will successfully complete 12 skills in practice and a portfolio of evidence which reflects the achievement of the NMC PREP outcomes at the required academic level.